The first 8 fruit trees in Carrbridge Orchard were planted by the pupils of Carrbridge Primary School in June 2023.

 warm personal clothing is recommended,, a limited number of Outer shell jackets are available if required.

-PPE will be provided - Gloves, safety glasses if required, Hi Viz vests and wellies if required (otherwise suitable footwear is required)
+PPE will be provided - Gloves, safety glasses if required, Hi Viz vests and a limited stock of wellies if needed (otherwise suitable footwear is required)

 Youth sized tools to care for the orchard and wildflower meadows will be provided.